Delicias, in the “Top 5” in urban competitiveness

-In the last five years, the municipality of Delicias has been in the Top 5 of the Urban Competitiveness Index, which is made up of 70 indicators, categorized into 10 sub-indexes.
+In the last five years, the municipality of Delicias has been in the Top 5 of the Urban Competitiveness Index, which is made up of 70 indicators, categorized into 10 sub-indices.

 These are the positions of the municipality of Delicias obtained in recent years in the index: